 Mixed Berry Icebox Cake

 This is a no-bake Mixed Berry Icebox Cake that features three delightful layers of mixed berries, whipped cream, and graham crackers.
-A delicious summer treat that’s fun to make, freeze, and serve!
+A delicious summer treat that’s fun to make, chill or freeze, then serve!

 A glass baking dish filled with a creamy dessert with layers of whipped cream, crackers and frozen mixed berries.